Advanced Spatial Analysis¶

 Tab-Specific Controls:

-Neighborhood Enrichment: n_permutations, Run button, Save Plot button
+Neighborhood Enrichment: ROI selection, Aggregation, Cluster column, Run button, Save Plot button

 Co-occurrence Analysis: Method, Reference cluster (for one_vs_others), Run button, Save Plot button